-Pelosi Says It May Be Possible to Indict a Sitting President
+Pelosi says it may be possible to indict a sitting president

 “Everything indicates that a president can be indicted after he is no longer president of the United States,” she continued.

-When pressed specifically on whether Special Counsel Robert Mueller could seek indictment against a president who is still in office, Pelosi said that it may be legally possible.
+When pressed specifically on whether special counsel Robert Mueller could seek indictment against a president who is still in office, Pelosi said that it may be legally possible.
 “I think that that is an open discussion.
 I think that is an open discussion in terms of the law.”

 She also did not rule out the possibility that Democrats would seek to impeach President Donald Trump, though she signaled that they would wait to see what emerged from Mueller’s final report on Russia’s interference in the 2016 presidential election.